aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="interrupts"></a>
 ## Interrupts

-16 user interrupt source are supported.
+16 user interrupt sources are supported.
 There is mapping logic that maps the user interrupts to MSI-X vectors.
 Mapping registers in the DMA controller map the 16 user interrupt sources to MSI-X vectors.

 There are two sets of signals to generate interrupts:

 -   cl_sh_apppf_irq_req\[15:0\] (from CL to SH)
 -   sh_cl_apppf_irq_ack\[15:0\] (from SH to CL)

 This interface uses single clock pulses for the req/ack.
 The CL asserts (active high) cl_sh_apppf_irq_req\[x\] for a single clock to assert the interrupt request to the SH.
 The SH will respond with a single clock pulse on sh_cl_apppf_irq_ack[x] to acknowledge the interrupt.
-Once the CL asserts a request on a particular bit[x], it should not assert a request for the same bit[x] until it has recieved the ack for bit[x] from the SH.
+Once the CL asserts a request on a particular bit[x], it should not assert a request for the same bit[x] until it has received the ack for bit[x] from the SH.
 The CL may assert requests on other bits[y] (y!=x).

 <a name="misc"></a>